A Posteriori Error Estimate and Adaptivity for QM/MM Models of Crystalline Defects: Introduction

 \subsection{Outline}

-In Section~\ref{sec:QMMM}, we briefly describe the variational formulation for the equilibration of crystalline defects, and the QM/MM coupling methods that we consider in this work.
-In Section~\ref{sec:errest}, we construct the {\it a posteriori} error estimator based on the residual of the QM/MM solution providing both lower and upper bounds of the approximation error.
-To evaluate the error estimator in practice, we introduce three minor approximations which results in the corresponding {\it practical} error estimator.
-In Section~\ref{sec:alg_numerics}, we design the adaptive QM/MM algorithm containing a free interface problem to update the QM/MM partitions on-the-fly based on the {\it practical a posteriori} error estimator.
-We present several numerical examples such as point defects, edge dislocation and crack to test our adaptive algorithm.
-In Section~\ref{sec:conclusion} we provide a summary and outlook.
-The appendices that contain some further details are also given.
+This paper is organized as follows: Section~\ref{sec:QMMM} introduces the variational formulation for defect equilibration and the QM/MM coupling methods we use.
+Section~\ref{sec:errest} outlines the construction of our novel {\it a posteriori} error estimator, which provides upper and lower bounds for the approximation error, along with practical approximations to enhance its implementation.
+Section~\ref{sec:alg_numerics} presents our adaptive QM/MM algorithm, incorporating a free interface problem to dynamically update QM/MM partitions using the practical error estimator.
+We showcase our findings with numerical examples, validating the efficacy of our adaptive algorithm.
+Section~\ref{sec:conclusion} concludes our key findings and outlines future research directions.
+Appendices provide supplementary information for interested readers.